DLARlab/EnergyOptimalGaitSelection/README.md

 ## Overview

 This document presents the code utilized for constructing a nonlinear programming (NLP) problem aimed at identifying five optimal asymmetrical gaits for the A1 quadrupedal robot, specifically: Pronking Forward (PF), Bounding with Extended Suspension (BE), Bounding with Gathered Suspension (BG), Bounding with Two Suspensions (B2), and Bounding without Suspension (B0).
-This code utilizes Fast Robot Optimization and Simulation (FROST) toolkit (https://github.com/ayonga/frost-dev).
+This code employs Fast Robot Optimization and Simulation (FROST) toolkit (https://github.com/ayonga/frost-dev).
 Additionally, the solutions trajectories, energetics (cost of transport and joint work), and center of mass variations results are also presented and illustrated.

 Contents: